 School parties using the Schools and Families Department services will be engaged in low risk activities.
 Risk Assessment Advice Notes are prepared for all visits and workshops and are available on request from the Schools and Families Department.
-Teachers are asked to send in a copy of their completed Risk Assessment when they book their visits.
+Teachers are asked to send in a copy of their completed Risk Assessment when they book their visits, as well as the Visiting Third Party Safeguading Form.
 Whilst in the Cathedral, a member of the Schools and Families Department will be supervising activities.
 Class teachers / adult leaders will be responsible for the children from their schools.

 Groups visiting the Shop and Refectory are issued with safety guidelines.
 Groups visit these areas unaccompanied by Schools and Families Department staff.
 A ratio of I adult to 10 children is required.
 Children and their parents should be made aware of the safety measures required when crossing the access road to visit these areas and teachers advised to ensure they have included these in their Risk Assessment.

-2.1 Illness in the Cathedral
+- 2.1 Illness in the Cathedral.
 If a child is taken ill during their visit to the Cathedral, one of the accompanying teachers or helpers should stay with him/her.

-Qualified Cathedral First Aiders may attend them, and the incident should be logged in the appropriate manner.

-2.2 Toilet Arrangements

-Groups are advised to use the public facilities in the Refectory/ Shop building on arrival.
-They must be supervised by their own accompanying teachers/helpers.

-School groups do not have access to toilets specifically designated for children's use, so the accompanying teachers/helpers are asked to supervise the children at all times.
+Qualified Cathedral first aiders may attend them, and the incident should be logged in the appropriate manner. - 2.2 Toilet Arrangements.
+Groups are advised to use the public facilities in the Café Restaurant/Shop building on arrival.
+They must be supervised by their own accompanying teachers/ helpers, who will wait outside the toilet. - School groups do not have access to toilets specifically designated for children's use, so the accompanying teachers/helpers are asked to supervise the children at all times. - 2.3 Behaviour Management.

-2.3 Behaviour Management

 It is the responsibility of the class teacher to ensure that children in their care behave appropriately.
-The Schools and Families Department is not to be considered in loco parentis and accompanying teachers and helpers must remain with their group at all times during their visit.
+The Family Engagement and Schools Department is not to be considered in loco parentis and accompanying teachers and helpers must remain with their group at all times during their visit.

-3. Procedures to be followed by all Schools and Families Department Staff and volunteers in matters of Safeguarding
+3. Procedures to be followed by all Schools and Families Department Staff and volunteers in matters of Safeguarding.

 Staff and volunteers will be in close contact with groups/classes of children during the course of a day and may be in a position to detect possible abuse.
-All matters of concern, however slight, should be reported as soon as possible to the Head of Schools and Families, who will take appropriate action.
+All matters of concern, however slight, should be reported as soon as possible to the Head of Family Engagement and Schools, who will take appropriate action.

-4 What to do if a child in a school party discloses to a member of the Schools and Families Department that s/he is being abused.
+4. What to do if a child in a school party discloses to a member of the Family Engagement and Schools Department that s/he is being abused.

-Members of the Schools and Families Department should report any concerns to the Head of Schools and Families, who should in turn report these to the teacher responsible for the visit, unless the allegation refers to that member of staff, the Cathedral Safeguarding Officer or Residentiary Canon.
+Members of the Schools and Family Department should report any concerns to the Head of Family Engagement and Schools, who should in turn report these to the teacher responsible for the visit, unless the allegation refers to that member of Staff, reports are then made to the Chapter Safeguarding Representative or the Cathedral Safeguarding Officer.

-The Head of Schools and Families Department should make a formal note, which will be sent to the Head of the school concerned, for action under the school's Safeguarding Policy and Procedure.
+The Head of Family Engagement and Schools should make a formal note, which will be sent to the Head of the school concerned, for action under the school's Safeguarding Policy and Procedure.
 The note will include the nature of the disclosure, using the child's exact words if possible and the circumstances in which the disclosure occurred.
 The note should be timed, dated and signed by the person receiving the child's disclosure.
 The Head of Schools and Families will retain a copy of the note on a confidential file.

-If the alleged abuse is connected with a member of Cathedral staff or a volunteer the Safeguarding Officer will act at the first available opportunity.
+If the alleged abuse is connected with a member of Cathedral Staff or a Volunteer the Chapter Safeguarding Representative and the Cathedral Safeguarding Officer will take appropriate action.